-Section 7.0

-Illicit Discharge

-Detection &
+Section 7.0 Illicit Discharge Detection & Elimination

-Elimination

-"Washington City has developed, implement and enforce an IDDE program to systematically find and eliminate sources of non-storm water discharges from the MS4 and has implemented the procedures to prevent illicit connections and discharges according to the minimum performance measures listed below: The Purpose of the ordinance is to provide for the health, safety, and general welfare of the cities of Washington City through the regulation of non-storm water discharge to the storm drainage system to the maximum extent practicable as required by federal and state law.
+according to the minimum performance measures listed below: The Purpose of the ordinance is to provide for the health, safety, and general welfare of the cities of Washington City through the regulation of non-storm water discharge to the storm drainage system to the maximum extent practicable as required by federal and state law.
 This ordinance establishes methods for controlling the introduction of pollutants into the municipal separate storm swear system (Ms4) in order to comply with requirements of the UPDES permit process.
 The object of this ordinance are:

-- 1: To regulate the contribution of pollutants to the municipal separate storm swear system (MS4) by stormwater discharges y any use. - 2.
-To prohibit Illicit Connections and Discharges to the municipal separate storm sewer system. - 3.
-To establish legal authority to carry out all inspection, surveillance and monitoring procedures necessary to ensure compliance with this ordinance.
+1: To regulate the contribution of pollutants to the municipal separate storm swear system (MS4) by stormwater discharges y any use.